marijnh/Eloquent-JavaScript/07_robot.md

 first impulse is probably to start defining objects for the various elements in the world.
 A ((class)) for the robot, one for a parcel, maybe one for places.
-These could then hold properties that describe their current state, such as the pile of parcels at a location, which we could change when updating the world.
+These could then hold properties that describe their current ((state)), such as the pile of parcels at a location, which we could change when updating the world.

 This is wrong.